 Once the T cells are turned into CAR T cells – and after they’ve multiplied to increase the potency – they’re infused back into the patient’s bloodstream.

-History of CAR T-cell therapy for leukemia
+History of CAR T-cell therapy for leukemia and lymphoma

 The U.S. Food and Drug Administration (FDA) approved Kymriah more than five years ago for acute lymphoblastic leukemia (ALL) in people up to age 25.
 It was the first CAR T-cell therapy ever approved.